mgurley/inav/README.md

 - Managing each patient's progress in completing the protocol.
 - Tracking and detailing the outcome of each patient.

-We have built such a tool -- the Inflection Navigator.
+Together -- the Szollosi Healthcare Innovation Program and the Northwester Bioinformatics Core -- have built such a tool -- the Inflection Navigator.

 # Technical Architecture